Morwenn/cpp-sort/docs/Sorter-facade.md

 *Changed in version 1.5.0:* these conversion operators exists if and only if the wrapped *sorter implementation* is empty and default-constructible.

 *Changed in version 1.10.0:* the conversion operators are always `constexpr` (it used to be a C++17 feature).

+*Changed in version 1.11.0:* the return type of the function pointer type can be `void` regardless of the type(s) returned by the sorter.

 ### `operator()` for pairs of iterators